hat-open/hat-event/docs/event.rst

 Event data structure:

-    * id
+    * `id`

         A unique Event identifier always set by the server.
 It contains:

+            * `server`

-            * `server` - Event Server unique identifier (defined in configuration as `server_id`).
+                Event Server unique identifier (defined in configuration as `server_id`).

-            * `session` - unique identifier of event processing session.
+            * `session`

+                Unique identifier of event processing session (unique only on the server that creates it).
+It is sequential integer that starts from ``1``.
+Session of value ``0`` is never assigned to an event - it is reserved for identifier of non-existing session preceding first available session.

+            * `instance`

-            * `instance` - unique identifier of an Event instance (unique only on the server that creates it).
-It is sequential integer that starts from 1.
-Instance of value 0 is never assigned to an event, but it has semantic that no events are registered at the server.
+                Unique identifier of an Event instance (unique only for the session and server that created it).
+It is sequential integer that starts from ``1``.
+Instance of value 0 is never assigned to an event, it is reserved for identifier of non-existing instance preceding first available instance in associated session.

-    * type
+    * `type`

         Type is a user (client) defined list of strings.
 Semantics of the list's elements and their position in the list is determined by the user and